speedment/speedment-doc/pages/stream_fundamentals.md

 It shall be noted that elements in a `Stream` are pulled by the *Terminal Operation* (i.e. the `collect` operation) and not pushed by the stream source.
 So, `Collect` will ask for the first element and that request will traverse up to the stream source that will provide the first element "Zlatan".
 The `filter` operation will check if the length of "Zlatan" is greater than two (which it is) and will then propagate "Zlatan" to the `sorted` operation.
 Because the `sorted` operation needs to see all strings before it can decide on its output order, it will ask the stream source for all its remaining elements which, via the filter, is sent down the stream.
-Once all stings are received by the `sorted` operator, it will sort the strings and then output its first element (i.e. "Adam") to the `collect` operation.
+Once all strings are received by the `sorted` operator, it will sort the strings and then output its first element (i.e. "Adam") to the `collect` operation.
 The result of the entire stream statement will thus be:

 ``` text
 "Adam", "George", "Oscar", "Tim", "Zlatan"